 Root Canal Therapy in Twin Falls, ID

 When you have a serious tooth infection, the symptoms are pretty hard to ignore.
 You may experience a toothache that worsens significantly when you apply pressure, or you may notice an extreme sensitivity to hot or cold liquids.
 A visual inspection reveals the tooth is discolored and the surrounding gum tissue is red and swollen.
-After time, the pain increases to the point where it’s making your life miserable.
+After a time, the pain increases to the point where it’s making your life miserable.

 You may be in need of endodontic therapy, better known as a root canal.